 Keuka Lake Vineyards: This is Hammondsport winery with vineyards on the eastern and western slopes above the southern end of Keuka Lake.
 They produce a number of white and red wines from new and young plantings of Gewurtztraminer, Cabernet Franc, and Vignoles to 18 year-old Riesling and 65 year-old Leon Millot and Delaware vines.
 8882 Co Rd 76, Hammondsport, NY.

 Dr. Konstantin Frank Winery: Nearby is this highly regarded winery from 1962 at 9749 Middle Rd. in Hammondsport.
 They feature a number of whites, sparkling white and red wines.
 Check out their website for tours and tastings plus wine and cheese pairings and wine and food pairings in their 1886 Reserve Tasting Room.
+There have been four generations of Franks involved in making their wines!

 I was able to attend a local tasting and enjoyed the wines from Point of the Bluff Vineyards, overlooking Keuka Lake (10489 County Rd.
 76 Hammondsport), Vineyard View Winery in Keuka Park and McGregor Vineyards in Dundee, NY.
 McGregor’s pinot noir was particularly good; very smooth and nice.